 Don't make the IRS guess.
 If you don't produce adequate records, the auditor can estimate your income and/or expenses and impose a separate penalty for your failure to keep records.

 Appointment books, logs, and diaries.
 Businesses that offer services typically track activities and expenses using calendars, business diaries, appointment books, and logs.
 An entry in a business diary helps justify an expense to an auditor as long as it appears to be reasonable.

 Records for certain equipment.
 Additionally, you must keep special records for certain equipment, called listed property, that is often used for both business and personal purposes.
 (IRC § 280F.)
-Cell phones, computers kept at home but used for business, and vehicles used for both business and pleasure are designated as listed property.
+Cell phones and vehicles used for both business and pleasure are designated as listed property.

 Purely business equipment is not in this category.
 For example, mechanic's tools, a lathe, or a carpet loom are purely business tools, and no records of usage are required.
 But when assets are put to both business and personal use, the auditor can demand records of usage.
-For example, if you use a computer for business email and to play solitaire, keep track of the business portion.
-One way is to make notes in a notepad next to the computer.
+For example, if you use a car for business and personal use, keep track of the business portion.
+There are apps or you can keep paper records.

 If you haven't kept usage records of listed property, reconstruct them by memory or reference to projects that you worked on during the year.